Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ```

-We create arrays `array1` and `array2`.
-For them, we set simple adapters `vector1` and `vector2`.
-We add vectors by using adapters.
-We see that not only the value of `vector1` but also the value of `array1` has changed.
+The sample creates arrays `array1` and `array2`.
+For them, simple adapters `vector1` and `vector2` are specified.
+Vectors `vector2` is added to vector `vector2`.
+As you can see, not only the value of `vector1` but also the value of `array1` has changed.

-Important: Adapters do not have data.
+Important: Adapters do not own data.
 Metaphorically, the adapter is an advanced kind of link on data.

 ### An adapter is a kind of link